mzuhairiy/WebAutomationTest-CuraHealthcare-Codeceptjs/README.md

 # CURA Healthcare Services

-I learn automation test with codeceptjs.
+I create an automation test scripts with codeceptjs on CURA Healthcare Website.
+The scripts are in login.js and appointment.js